bh1san/homecalender.com/README.md

 This project includes a native and interactive Nepali calendar.
 To enable the calendar and other date-related features, you must provide an API key for the Nepali Calendar API.

-### Nepali Calendar API Setup
+### News API Setup

-1. Subscribe to the [Nepali Calendar API on RapidAPI](https://rapidapi.com/sishir/api/nepali-calendar-api).
-A free plan is available.
+This project uses the NewsData.io API to fetch news headlines.

-2. After subscribing, you will get an `X-RapidAPI-Key`.
+1. Sign up for a free API key at [NewsData.io](https://newsdata.io/register).
-3. Open the `.env` file in the project.
+2. Open the `.env` file in the project.
-4. Set the `RAPIDAPI_KEY` with the key you obtained.
+3. Set the `NEWSDATA_API_KEY` with the key you obtained.

 ```
-RAPIDAPI_KEY="YOUR_RAPIDAPI_KEY_HERE"
+NEWSDATA_API_KEY="YOUR_API_KEY_HERE"
 ```

 ### Genkit AI

-This project uses Genkit to connect to Google's AI services.
-To enable AI features, you must provide a Gemini API key.
+This project uses Genkit to connect to Google's AI services for features like Horoscope generation.
+To enable these AI features, you must provide a Gemini API key.

 **IMPORTANT:** You must provide a valid Gemini API key for the AI features to work.